ShaffySwitcher/RhythmHeavenAdvance/README.md

 So if you know japanese and wanna help out you're more than welcome!
 If you have any Musical or Voice Acting experience, the Advance team is planning on reworking the Japanese audio and songs to be in English, so any help in the regard is welcome aswell!

-# Original Rhythm Tengoku Decompilation Description And Installation Guide

-This is a decompilation of Rhythm Tengoku for the Gameboy Advance.
-It can build either a fully byte-for-byte matching ROM from scratch, or rebuild a different functionally equivalent ROM with a different memory layout to be easier to mod with.
-This can be controlled with the `NONMATCHING` parameter when building.

-This repository requires an unmodified ROM of Rhythm Tengoku (rev. 0) to build.
-This ROM will not be provided for you.

-When built in matching mode, it builds the following ROMs:

-* **rhythmtengoku.gba** `sha1: 67f8adacff79c15d028fffd90de3a77d9ad0602d`
-* **rhythmtengoku_rev1.gba** `sha1: e0aaca45045e408e7e1072bde5b39278111e1952`

 ## Installation

-To install the decomp, you need access to a Linux terminal.
+To install the project, you need access to a Linux terminal.
 If you are on Windows 10 or 11, you can access a Linux terminal easily by installing **WSL (Windows Subsystem for Linux)**.
 If you are already on Linux, you can skip to the **Installing Dependencies** section.
 Otherwise, follow this guide to install WSL:

 #### Installing WSL